Hyundai Ioniq 3 set for mid-2026 sales launch after April 20 world premiere

 Performance

 Both variants are likely to feature a single front-mounted motor producing 201 hp and 283 Nm of torque.
-Performance should include 0-62 mph in about 7.5 seconds and a top speed of 105 mph.
+The Ioniq 3 should accelerate from 0 to 62 mph in about 7.5 seconds and reach a top speed of 105 mph.
 Vehicle-to-load (V2L) bi-directional charging is expected to be standard, enabling the car to power camping equipment, power tools, or small household appliances.

 Safety